HOME

 Location: Rue du Moulin, behind the houses (signs lead the way)

-Hitlers regiment was in the battle of Neuve-Chapelle in 1915.
+Hitler's regiment was in the battle of Neuve-Chapelle in 1915.
 The English tried to capture the village.
-A lot of soldiers that died in 1915 are burried on these graveyards.
+A lot of soldiers died in the battle of 1915.
+They are burried on these graveyards.

 Neuve Chapelle weergeven op een grotere kaart